-Visas, passport, entry formalities… Here are some tips to help you prepare for your trip.
+Visas, passport, entry formalities… Here are some tips to help you prepare for your trip about travel to France.

 The health pass is now compulsory for all domestic flights in France.

-During the coronavirus health crisis, please be aware of the travel restrictions which require additional formalities before your departure.
+During the coronavirus health crisis, please be aware of the travel restrictions which require additional formalities before your departure and travel to France.

 Before your departure, we invite you to check the entry and stay formalities with the embassy and consulate of your country / countries of destination or correspondence.
 You must be in possession of the required documents: